Meet the Russian partisans fighting back against Putin’s regime

 BOAK is one of several groups operating in Russia and made headlines in recent months following an interview with independent media platform Popular Front.

-The group is already credited with documented attacks on government facilities, primarily focussed on military objects such as military railroads and recruitment centres, police stations and administrative buildings.
+The group is already credited with documented attacks on government facilities, primarily focused on military infrastructure such as military railways and recruitment centres, police stations and administrative buildings.
 In one incident, the group derailed a military cargo train, delaying artillery deliveries to the front line.
-The spokesperson told bne IntelliNews, “We are also willing to carry out targeted assassinations,” although the group has not yet done so.
+The spokesperson told bne IntelliNews: “We are also willing to carry out targeted assassinations,” although the group has not yet done so.

 BOAK believes that the longer the war carries on, the more Russians will sympathise with partisan activity.
 The collective says this small-scale guerrilla war is spreading and they are aiding those who want to participate, sharing crucial advice and instruction manuals on how to make explosives.